DICL/Eclipse/README.md

 Generate files needed for building eclipse

+    $ sh autogen.sh

+    or:

     $ autoreconf -i

-If you are developing this project I recommend you to build it in a different folder, if not objects and binaries will mix up with the sources.
+If you are developing this project I recommend you to build it in a different folder, otherwise objects and binaries will mix up with the sources.
 If so here type those commands:

     $ mkdir build && cd build